istana/bigpicture/README.md

 belongs under 5., but is important enough to have own declaration.
 Analytics interface is essential to track the life of the web site and of the content.
 It serves also for our narcisstic side to show us how glorious we are.
 Also for seeing the impact of our troll article or our marketing campaign.

 Google analyics is fine I guess.
 While I never used it much, I always imagined much simpler interface and I couldn't work with that shit every day.
-Piwik is also fine, but the interface is too big and wasting space.
+Piwik is also fine, but the interface is too big, complex and wasting space.
+I imagine something more simpler, less "dashboardy".

+### 15. multilanguage support

+internatiolization and localization are fun.
+Hard to do right - I like the approach of a full locale - language-country.
+User interface usually needs only a language except for situations like brazilian portugese language.